-When it comes down to opening files, most of the time they are locked away in an archive.
-Usually this archive is ZIP, but there are instances when it’s a format other than ZIP, and as of right now, Windows 10 support doesn’t go beyond the ZIP standard,
+When it comes down to opening files, most of the time, they are locked away in an archive.
+Usually, this archive is ZIP, but there are instances when it’s a format other than ZIP, and as of right now, Windows 11/10 support doesn’t go beyond the ZIP standard,

-To get to these files the user will need a specialized software designed to open any type of format.
-There are quite a few of these free file compression software available on the web.
+To get to these files, the user will need specialized software designed to open any type of format.
+There are quite a few free file compression software available on the web.
 The most known is 7-Zip, and it has been around for a number of years.

 TC4Shell file archiver software